New Construction Homes In Northern VA

 In addition, builders offer warranties that resale homes will not.
 Some resale homes will offer a home warranty but the coverage is not as extensive and does not last as long as a new home.

 NVHomes has a good example of a builder warranty offered around Northern VA.
-As you can see here, they offer 1 year on all workmanship (2 year for condo); 2 years plumbing, electrical and HVAC; and a 10 year structural warranty.
+For example, a builder may offer 1 year on all workmanship (2 year for condo); 2 years plumbing, electrical and HVAC; and a 10 year structural warranty.

 Modern Home, With Modern Finishes

 Builders both big and small know that they are entering a contest for your attention.
-Builders invest a portion of their profits into a design team for their new home projects.
+Most of the best builders invest a portion of their profits into a design team for their new home projects.

 Along the same lines, if you are building a fully custom house, remember that the overly quirky features of your home you will have to sell to another buyer at some point in the future.
 Sometimes too unique can cost you later.